clokman/academic-visualization/Ergonomic Statistics.md

     + I am scared of [this](http://clokman.com/hosting/SVP-Course/2014-UvA/Materials/Misc/Euclid-Casey.pdf) book; it is almost saying "you have to be really smart to read me.
 And you're probably not."
 This is encrypted knowledge.
         ![](http://clokman.com/hosting/SVP-Course/2015-UvA/Materials/Misc/book-images/casey3-2.png)

     + But I am not scared of this one (Bryne).
 It's beautiful and inviting (and ancient; the book is from 1850s).
-Hard to believe it's communicating the same knowledge with the above book.
+Hard to believe it's communicating the exact same knowledge with the above book.
         ![](http://clokman.com/hosting/SVP-Course/2015-UvA/Materials/Misc/book-images/bryne2.png)
         ![](http://clokman.com/hosting/SVP-Course/2015-UvA/Materials/Misc/book-images/bryne3.png)
-    Bryne's book is on geometry, but his approach is compatible with what we'd be doing on statistics.
-Reading his foreword is highly recommended; it is very much in alignment with our vision and I find it quite inspiring (concise and highlighted version of foreword is [here](http://clokman.com/hosting/SVP-Course/2014-UvA/Materials/Misc/Intro-Byrne.pdf)).
+    Bryne's book is on geometry, but his approach is compatible with what can be done for statistics.
+Reading his foreword is highly recommended; it is very much in alignment with a cognitive ergonomics approach for education and I find it quite inspiring (concise and highlighted version of foreword is [here](http://clokman.com/hosting/SVP-Course/2014-UvA/Materials/Misc/Intro-Byrne.pdf)).

         Bryne's book is a good example showing that everything can be visualized and made more ergonomic (including technical knowlede that would scare most people's attention away otherwise).
 To best of my knowlede, no one tried to make statistics as accessible this much using Bryne's approach, despite the great need.